alex-nicoll/todo/README.md

 # todo

 todo is a to-do list web application.
-It supports creating, deleting, and updating elements of a large list, as well as signing in and out of user accounts.
+It supports creating, deleting, and updating elements of a large list, as well as creating and signing in and out of user accounts.

 An initial goal of this exercise was to practice building web applications with scalablity and high availability in mind, while getting more experience with React, Go, and PostgreSQL.